About Chicago Cityscape

 - We promote development news on the South and West Sides.

-Chicago Cityscape was founded in 2014 to simplify finding building projects and the individuals and businesses who make them using the city's open and extensive neighborhood development datasets.
+Chicago Cityscape was founded on March 30, 2014, to simplify finding building projects and the individuals and businesses who make them using the city's open and extensive neighborhood development datasets.
+A blog post about our sixth anniversary in 2020 described Chicago Cityscape's original name and first product.

 Who makes it

 Founder and CEO - Steven is an urban planner who creates apps and maps about active transportation modes and land use patterns in Chicago.
-He consults on zoning, urban planning, and real estate technology for MAP Strategies.
+He previously consulted on zoning, urban planning, and real estate technology for MAP Strategies.
 He graduated from the University of Illinois at Chicago's College of Urban Planning and Public Administration (CUPPA), worked at the Chicago Department of Transportation, Active Transportation Alliance, and Streetsblog Chicago.
+He is a member of the Landmarks Illinois 50th Anniversary Task Force; Urban Land Institute's ADU Task Force (past) and Resiliency Initiative; Lambda Alpha International Ely Chapter; Metropolitan Planning Council (MPC) Land Use Committee.